matteoferla/Snippets-for-ColabFold/README.md

 ```

 `$CONDA_DEFAULT_ENV` is a passed env variable to Python, so depending where bash it may not be visible.
-The first two lines in a A3M for a concatention go like:
+The first two lines in a A3M for a concatenation go like:

     #👾,👾,👾	👻,👻,👻
     >101	102	103